N0MoreSecr3ts/n0moresecr3ts.github.io/pages/wraith_signatures/wraith_signatures_contrib.md

 1. Have you tried anything to fix the issue yourself or do you know what may be the cause.

 # Feature Suggestions
 There is currently a running roadmap in the docs directory of the repo.
-These are sorted by non-specific milestones with no dur date.
-If you would like to pick something out of this list please open an issue or pull request with **[WIP]** in the title.
+These are sorted by non-specific milestones with no due date.
+If you would like to pick something out of this list please open an issue or pull request with **[WIP]** at the beginning of the title.

 This information will give contributors context before they make suggestions that may not align with the project’s needs.

 If you find yourself wishing for or needing a feature that doesn't exist for an engagement, you are probably not alone.
 Many of the features, indeed this entire project, were born from a need to scan something.
-Open an [issue](https://github.com/N0MoreSecr3ts/wraith_signatures/issues) on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+Open an [issue](https://github.com/N0MoreSecr3ts/wraith-signatures/issues) on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process
-After a pull request has been submit, or the **WIP** tage has been removed from the title it will be reviewd within two weeks.
+After a pull request has been submited, or the **WIP** tage has been removed from the title it will be reviewd within two weeks.
 This is an open source project and everyone has day jobs and other commitments.
 It will most likely happen before then, but it will happen by then.

 When looking at a pull request, it will be given a code review for obvious security or functional issues, style concerns, or other issues that may present themselves further down the line.
+All libraries will be checked against automated services for known vulnerabilities.

 # Community
 For updated release information and bug information please follow the project on [twitter](https://twitter.com/N0MoreSecr3ts).